gonzalonavarro/AdaptiveDynamicBitvectors/README.md

 Files access.c, rank.c, select.c, and memory.c are the basic building blocks
 of all the experiments, mixing those queries with updates for the desired values of n and q, and measuring times.
+Execute without parameters to see their usage.
 You can also build on them as examples on how to use the operations.

 The file main.c performs more basic tests on the operations.